Skip to main content

 menu Processes > Process flows > tab Process schedules

-- Select the Custom schedule allowed checkbox.
-This checkbox is only available for system flows.
+2. Select the checkbox Custom schedule allowed.
 Disabling it will also disable existing custom schedules for the system flow in IAM.

 Speed up SQL performance (schedule as system flow)